Your dog vanished ten minutes ago. You texted your family. You posted on Facebook. Now you're waiting.

 Surrounding Day-Practice Veterinarians

-The Police Non-Emergency Line
+Police Non-Emergency Line

-You are completely out of control.
+You're out of control.

-When you bring your dog home, you immediately take control of the perimeter.
-You secure the broken gate.
-You heavily reinforce training command structure.
-And you equip them with an active, unshakeable tracking solution-like a secure AirTag collar-so if they slip the door again, you are the one actively hunting the dot on the map, not sitting by dialing a stranger.
+High-agency owners don't wait for the phone to ring.
+They take control of the perimeter.
+They secure the broken gate.
+They reinforce training.
+And they equip their dog with an active tracking solution - like a secure AirTag collar - so if the dog slips again, they're the one hunting the dot on the phone, not sitting by the phone hoping a stranger calls back.

 Editorial Notes